Skip to content

 If no TASK_NAME was defined in the input then the results can be retrieved as follows:

-In the AWS dashboard the individual tasks folder view can be seen in Figure 5.
+In the AWS dashboard the individual tasks folder view is available (Figure 2).

 You can get full access to all variables and parameters in the COSMO model.
 The results include for example: